hxrshxz/ground-sense-bot/ENHANCEMENT_SUMMARY.md

 2. **AI-Powered Flexibility**

-   - Gemini learns from SQL examples
+   - Ollama learns from SQL examples
    - Users can ask questions naturally
    - System adapts to variations in phrasing